 Meeting the needs of Asylum Seekers within a Supportive Community in the Northeast Kingdom of Vermont

-Please visit our website nekasan.org where you can donate online, explore volunteer opportunities, learn more about us, and contact us with your questions.
+Please consider making a contribution to our Giving Tuesday campaign to help us continue to support asylum seekers in our community. https://nekasan.org/GivingTuesday Please visit our website nekasan.org where you can explore volunteer opportunities, learn more about us, contact us with your questions, and donate online at any time.
 Thank you all for your continued interest and support.